GLOBALSMOG

 Bérénice Bon (CESSMA, IRD, Université de Paris) - Du Japon à Nairobi, remonter les filières des véhicules d'occasion au Kenya

-Find out more and register
+Find out more about the program

 The Project